30 Absolute Best Books To Read After A Breakup

 Notable Quote:

 Some people stand and move as if they have no right to the space they occupy.
-They wonder why others often fail to treat them with respect—not realizing that they have signalled others that it is not necessary to treat them with respect.
+They wonder why others often fail to treat them with respect — not realizing that they have signalled others that it is not necessary to treat them with respect.

 19. No More Mr.Nice Guy, By Robert A. Glover

-No More Mr. Nice Guy is a book everyone going through a breakup should read, regardless of gender or sexual orientation.
-Because needy behavior is, in most cases, the reason, you got into a breakup in the first place.
+NiceGuy This is a book everyone going through a breakup should read, regardless of gender or sexual orientation.
+Because let’s face it — the reason you got into a breakup in the first place was probably neediness.
+At least that’s the case with most of my readers.
+And this book — it helps you overcome that neediness.

 Notable Quote: